2021 Norddjurs municipal election

 Since 2010, Jan Petersen from the Social Democrats had been mayor of Norddjurs Municipality.
 In all 3 elections from the 2009 Norddjurs municipal election and on, the Social Democrats had won 11 seats, with Venstre coming second with 6 seats.
 However, in this election, the Social Democrats would suffer a seat loss of 2.
 Venstre and Danish People's Party, from the traditional blue bloc, would lose 1 and 2 seats respectively.
-However, due to The New Right and Liberal Alliance gaining 1 seat and the Conservatives gaining 2 seats, the traditional blue bloc had a majority for the first time since the creation of Norddjurs Municipality.
+However, due to New Right and Liberal Alliance gaining 1 seat and the Conservatives gaining 2 seats, the traditional blue bloc had a majority for the first time since the creation of Norddjurs Municipality.
 This resulted in Kasper Bjerregaard from Venstre becoming mayor.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.